 5.Rationing and recycling contributed to a sense of community by giving people a reason to join together behind a common cause.
 Americans today might ration somethings, but nothing compared to during WW2, especially considering peoples obsession with gas guzzling SUVs and commercial lifestyle.
 Rationing gas would probably be out of the question today, but you never know what people might do in times of severe war.
 This would be especially true if the government were to attempt to ration for the Iraq war, people would most likely not even think of following these requests.

+This is for Pam's essay.
 Content: 22/25 (There wasn't any biographical information, but the topics she chose to study didn't particularly lend themselves to it, so I took two points off instead of the whole five.)
+Context: 23/25 (Gave good context, had to knock two points off for chronology since it didn't really say what order the things happened in.)
+Analysis: 18/25 (Most of the essay was fact restatement.
+The connections between the issues weren't explored.
+Still, the other areas, as shown in the rubric, were good.)

 In all, that's 63/75.
 There's a good content and context base, the analysis just needs some improvement.